What types of bunion surgery are there?

 - Elevate the feet to help decrease swelling.

-- Apply local cold, avoiding wetting the postoperative bandage.
+- Apply local cold, avoiding wetting the postoperative dressing.

 - Exclusive use of Clínica San Román’s special postoperative footwear for hallux valgus.